wavival/wavival/README.md

 Currently developing **TerraCore**, a B2B SaaS platform for the agroindustrial sector in Colombia, built with Python, Django REST Framework, PostgreSQL, and React.

-Also co-building **We Are Ubuntu**, a circular economy and composting initiative in Medellín.

 Trained in cybersecurity (Diploma in Cybersecurity • EAFIT • SOC Operations), on a clear path toward **Application Security and DevSecOps**.

 ---